soundarmoorthy/AspNetCore360/README.md

 * Dot Net core 5.0

 #### Authentication
 * The application uses twitter authentication.
-So if you don't have a twitter API Key and Secret, please get one from https://dev.twitter.com.
+So if you don't have a twitter API Key and Secret, please get one.
+[Follow this](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/social/twitter-logins?view=aspnetcore-6.0)
 * From command line set the api key and secret in the secrets manager storage in local machine
   * `cd <root project directory>`
   * `dotnet user-secrets init --project Web/API.csproj`